brain building begins at birth

 the science and stats behind building a child’s brain

-the building of a brain begins before birth and continues into adulthood. the process sets the foundation for all the health, learning, and behavior that follow. it’s truly amazing and the impact little moments has on a child’s brain is powerful.
+The building of a brain begins before birth and continues into adulthood. the process sets the foundation for all the health, learning, and behavior that follow. it’s truly amazing and the impact little moments have on a child’s brain is powerful.

 5 Steps for Brain-Building Serve and Return, Harvard Center on Developing Child.